 Caltech is a world-renowned science and engineering institute that marshals some of the world's brightest minds and most innovative tools to address fundamental scientific questions.
 We thrive on finding and cultivating talented people who are passionate about what they do.
 Join us and be a part of the diverse Caltech community.

-– Devising scalable data assimilation and machine learning (DA/ML) algorithms, to allow them to learn systematically from diverse data sources, such as satellite observations or high-resolution simulations of turbulent flows.
+- Devising fast and scalable data assimilation and machine learning (DA/ML) algorithms that allow a computationally complex ESM to learn from diverse data sources, such as satellite observations or high-resolution simulations of turbulent flows;

-– Ph.D. in applied mathematics, atmospheric or oceanic sciences, computer science, engineering, physics, statistics, or a related field by the date of hire.
+- Completed a doctoral degree in applied mathematics, atmospheric or oceanic sciences, computer science, engineering, physics, statistics or a related field.

 - Programming experience in at least one general purpose language.

 - Demonstrated effective written and verbal communication skills.